exploratory-io/book/markdown/markdown-dashboard.md

 So if you want to move `Viz 5` from second row to first row.
 ![](images/dashbord-reorder-before.png "Drag and Drop to re-order")

-You can drag `Viz 5` from second row to first row.
+You can drag `Viz 5` from second row and drop it to first row.

 ![](images/dashboard-dnd-reorder.png "Drag and Drop to re-order")